 - New areas open to the public, including a cafeteria, auditorium, retail shops, library, Internet café, rooftop garden and labyrinth terrace

-- Designed and built to achieve Leadership in Energy and Environmental Design (LEED) certification
+- Design and construction achieved Leadership in Energy and Environmental Design (LEED) silver certification

-- Use 20 per cent less potable water than former hospital
+- Uses 20 per cent less potable water than former hospital

-- Use storm-water runoff from the roof for landscape irrigation
+- Uses storm-water runoff from the roof for landscape irrigation

 - amenities for cyclists (storage, showers and expanded staff change rooms)

-- Divert at least 75 per cent of construction waste away from landfill by recycling or salvaging construction materials
+- Diverts at least 75 per cent of construction waste away from landfill by recycling or salvaging construction materials

-- An estimated 500 to 600 workers will be on site daily at the peak of construction and labour will largely be drawn from the Greater Toronto Area
+An estimated 500 to 600 workers were on site daily at the peak of construction and labour was largely drawn from the Greater Toronto Area

-These project documents are being made available on this Web site for informational purposes only.
+Project documents are available for informational purposes only.
 Neither Infrastructure Ontario nor Bridgepoint Health makes any representation or warranty regarding the accuracy or completeness of the content or form of these documents.

-Infrastructure Ontario and Bridgepoint Health, in their sole and absolute discretion, may choose to make available on this Web site amendments, revisions, modifications or replacements to these documents.
-These documents remains open for further revision, modification, replacement or cancellation by Infrastructure Ontario and Bridgepoint Health at any time and in no event shall either Infrastructure Ontario or Bridgepoint Health be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on the content of these documents.
+Infrastructure Ontario and Bridgepoint Health, in their sole and absolute discretion, may choose to make available amendments, revisions, modifications or replacements to these documents.
+These documents remain open for further revision, modification, replacement or cancellation by Infrastructure Ontario and Bridgepoint Health at any time and in no event shall either Infrastructure Ontario or Bridgepoint Health be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on the content of these documents.